Bhawna751/Search-Page/README.md

 Method: GET

-⤵️ Import Data from JSON File-
+⤵️ Import Data from JSON File
 ----

 You can add multiple suppliers from a JSON file using the following endpoint: